 Silver City currently relies exclusively on groundwater from well fields located in both the Mimbres and Gila-San Francisco Basins (Figure 1).
-Water is supplied by Frank's well field (two wells in production), the Gabby Hayes and Anderson wells, and the Woodward well field (five wells in production).
+Water is supplied by Frank's well field (two wells in production), the Gabby Hayes well, and the Woodward well field (five wells in production).
 The Frank's well field is located in the Gila-San Francisco Basin; the Woodward well field and Anderson and Gabby Hayes wells are located in the Mimbres Basin.
 Wells range in depth between 547 and 1,095 feet below ground surface (ft bgs), with an average depth of 911 ft bgs for the eight wells in production.
 The principal aquifer that supplies the Town's wells is the later Tertiary- to early Quaternary-aged Upper Gila Group, supplying the Woodward well field, and the late Tertiary-aged Middle Gila Group, supplying the Frank's well field (Hawley et al., 2000).

 Previous planning efforts by the Town of Silver City (Engineers Inc., 1993) have indicated that groundwater use exceeded recharge rates and that water levels in the Town wells were dropping at a rate of 1.5 to 5 feet per year.
+The earlier work also indicated that the projected lifetime of the existing wells is around 30 to 50 years from the time of the study (Engineers, Inc., 1993).
 An initial water conservation plan was developed (Engineers Inc., 1996) to help extend the viability of the existing wells and groundwater supply.
 This conservation plan updates that initial effort considering recent trends and current data.

 The U.S. Census Bureau reported that 10,315 people lived in Silver City in 2010, a 2.2 percent decrease from the total population in 2000 (U.S. Census, 2010).
-The 2010 census listed 4,900 housing units in Silver City, with an average household size of 2.25 people.
-There were 511 vacant housing units in Silver City in 2010, compared to 530 vacant housing units in 2000
+The 2010 census listed